fidelix-project/fidelix/INSTALL.md

 Installation is now complete.
 Unmount all of the partitions under /mnt and then reboot into your new system.

+## Initial System Configuration

+After booting into your system, you can optionally perform the initial system configuration (setting the root password, enabling the default services, etc) by running:

+    sysconfig initial

+After performing the configuration it will be necessary to reboot your system a final time for the configuration to take full effect.

 # Bootstrapping from an Existing Linux Distribution

 This method of installation is very similar to